We dance to make music visible...

 Open or Close

-Nobody could think of a reason not to!
-There weren't any Competitions or Weekenders in the North, so why not, and this time let’s combine the two, a weekender & competition!
+Nobody could come up with a reason not to!
+There were no competitions or weekenders in the North, so why not?
+And this time, they decided to combine the two—creating a weekend event that was also a competition!

 • Part 4 - The Birth of Revolution Dance, from 1 Class a week to 3 Classes, 3 Freestyles a month, leading onto 3x 4* Weekenders and an All Inclusive 4* Holiday in Mallorca